Offbeat Meghalaya – A glimpse into 5 unexplored destinations of North East India

 Where to Stay in Jowai?

 Located about 90 kms away from Shillong, Shnongpdeng is truly a hidden gem, overshadowed by its more popular counterpart, Dawki.
-While the distance between the two places is merely 8 kms, most people just limit themselves to visiting Dawki and miss out on the more beautiful alterntive.
+While the distance between the two places is merely 8 kms, most people just limit themselves to visiting Dawki and miss out on the more beautiful alternative.

-Shnongpdeng is a rather off beat destination and are mostly frequented by travelers who are water sports enthusiasts and wish to be on an edge of adventure.
+Shnongpdeng is a rather off beat destination and are mostly frequented by travellers who are water sports enthusiasts and wish to be on an edge of adventure.
 The crystal clear waters of Umngot River and its sight from the suspension bridge above is clearly magical.
 There are several unnamed hiking trails in and around Shnongpdeng.
 Keep an entire day in your itinerary for this exotic location else you’d regret big time.